-The clustering of major acute hospitals, together with the related clinical research and laboratory facilities on the campus, will not only generate significant additional direct and indirect employment but will also attract new health and knowledge-related industries, thus acting as a catalyst for urban regeneration in the south-west inner city, and in the St. James Medical Campus & Environs SDRA in particular (SDRA 14).
+The clustering of major acute hospitals, together with the related clinical research and laboratory facilities on the campus, will not only generate significant additional direct and indirect employment but will also attract new health and knowledge-related industries, thus acting as a catalyst for urban regeneration in the south-west inner city, and in the St. James's Healthcare Campus and Environs SDRA in particular (SDRA 14).

-Hospitals and Healthcare

-To recognise that hospitals and the wider healthcare sector CEE30 are crucial to the wellbeing of the city, including as major sources of employment, economic development and innovation; and to promote and facilitate their development and expansion.

-Strategic Role of Hospital Complexes

-- (i) To recognise the strategic economic role of the hospital complexes in the city, including the new National Paediatric Hospital and the proposed National Maternity Hospital at the St. James campus and to promote their CEE31 wider catchment areas as suitable locations for new healthcare-related development. - (ii) To promote and facilitate the continued development of the Dublin 8 area including SDRA 14 (St. James Medical Campus & Environs) as a medical hub of excellence.
+It is the Policy of Dublin City Council: CEE30 Hospitals and Healthcare To recognise that hospitals and the wider healthcare sector are crucial to the wellbeing of the city, including as major sources of employment, economic development and innovation; and to promote and facilitate their development and expansion.
+CEE31 Strategic Role of Hospital Complexes (i) To recognise the strategic economic role of the hospital complexes in the city, including the new National Paediatric Hospital and the proposed National Maternity Hospital at the St. James's Healthcare Campus and Environs and to promote their wider catchment areas as suitable locations for new healthcare-related development. (ii) To promote and facilitate the continued development of the Dublin 8 area including SDRA 14 (St. James's Healthcare Campus and Environs) as a medical hub of excellence.